Portrait of Chris and Dan.

 "Refresh" the page to reset it.

-After you have changed a page's display with a bookmarklet bookmark, you can return the page to its default view by refreshing the page.
+After you have used a bookmarklet to change this page, (or any other page with these bookmarklets in the future,) you can return the page to its default view by 'refresh'-ing the page.

 • Press the keyboard key: "F5".

-Save the bookmarklets above into your "Favorites" bookmarks.
+Save any, or all, of the bookmarklets above into your browser's "Bookmarks" (Firefox, Chrome), or "Favorites" (IE-- Internet Explorer)

-Save any or all of the bookmarklets above into your 'bookmarks', which are some times referred to as your "favorites", and then anytime you want to adjust the text and background color of whatever web-page you are viewing, just click the saved bookmark bookmarklet of you choice from within your favorite saved bookmarks.
+Then anytime you want to adjust the text and background color of whatever web-page you are viewing, just click your saved 'bookmark' ('favorite').

-To save a bookmarklets above into you bookmark favorites, RIGHT-click any one of them that you want to save, and in the drop-down menu that appears, choose the option:
+• Internet Explorer: "RIGHT-click" within the box above for the bookmarklet that you want to save, and in the drop-down menu that appears, click the option: "Add to Favorites...".

-A bookmarklet performs a java function, and can be saved as a bookmark to perform that function on nearly any web-page you visit.
+A bookmarklet performs a JavaScript function that is built into all browsers, and each bookmarklet can be saved as a 'bookmark' (sometimes called a 'favorite') so that you can use it on practically any web-page you visit.

 In the case of each of the nine bookmarklets above, they perform the function of adjusting the background color and the text color of the web-page you are viewing.